Consolidation and refinancing can both be viable options when trying to simplify student loan repayment or lower monthly payments.

-In an effort to reduce student loan payments, both consolidating and refinancing can be viable options.
-Combining student loan balances under one roof, either through consolidation or refinancing, has the potential to lower a borrower’s interest rate, extend the repayment term, or both, which can reduce the monthly payment to a more affordable level.
+Combining student loan balances under one roof, either through consolidation or refinancing, has the potential to lower a borrower’s interest rate (in the case of refinancing), extend the repayment term, or both, which can reduce the monthly payment to a more affordable level.

-Although student loan consolidation and refinancing have similarities, there are stark differences borrowers should know about.
 Federal Direct Consolidation Loan is a program that allows you to combine outstanding federal student loan balances, either in full or in part, with the federal government.
-Only federal student loan balances are eligible for consolidation under this program.
+Private student loans are not eligible for consolidation under this program.

 Borrowers can easily complete a consolidation of selected federal loans through a brief online request form through the Department of Education.
 All the provisions of federal student loans remain available to borrowers, including income-driven repayment plans, deferment, and forbearance, with a loan consolidation.